Einstore/Templator/README.md

 Every body needs to manage some templates from time to time in their application.
 Templator provides a database agnostic solution to the problem, optionally providing a configurable set of API endpoints to allow user to manage these from any interface.

+Default template sources can be hosted remotely on github for example and reloaded/reset at will.

 ### Usage

 #### Configuration